zhongfu/tp/docs/UserGuide.md

 3. Type `assign 1 i/2` in the command window.

-    This assigns the second person in the table (Arjun Khatau) to the first job.
+    This assigns the second person in the list (Arjun Khatau) to the first job.
 Notice that the employee index (2) now refers to the second employee in the current list (Arjun Khatau), instead of in the original list (Kavya Singh).

 4. Hit **enter** to run the command.